 2. ResVPN ($20/month)

 Next on the list is ResVPN.
-It’s a little more expensive that TorGuard.
+It’s a little more expensive than TorGuard.
 And the website is a little less polished.
-But the promised outcome is the same.
-Your own Residential IP (in the US).
+But the promised outcome is the same: your own Residential IP (in the US).

 Click here to get a Residential IP from ResVPN ($20/month).